clement-callaert/ego-world-sub-jepa/README.md

 - Val angle error: **2.07°**
 - Weights (local, not committed): `outputs/shared_pusht96_seed0/detector.pt`

-**Interpretation and limits.** On this stack, the factored model reaches 12.0% planning success while the monolithic model reaches 0.0%, with near-identical probe R².
-This is evidence that the factorization helps planning *on this specific stack*, but it is a single controlled run: n=50 episodes, one seed (0), one task.
-No confidence intervals or seed variance are available; do not cite this as "factorization improves planning" without these qualifiers and the artifacts above.
+**Interpretation and limits.** On this stack, the factored-config model reaches 12.0% planning success while the monolithic-config model reaches 0.0%, with near-identical probe R².
+Because the configs differ on the four axes above, this does NOT isolate the factorization: `stop_grad_target` and/or `cov_weight` could explain part or all of the gap.
+It is also a single
+run: n=50 episodes, one seed (0), one task, no confidence intervals or seed variance.
+Do not cite this as "factorization improves planning".

 ### Protocol